The Survey of Kenya's First Map of Nairobi Royal National Park

 The first map of Kenya’s first national park, Nairobi Royal National Park, documenting wildlife, topography, and roads.

-It was compiled and drawn in 1956, just ten years after the park was founded, by the Survey of Kenya.
+Originally compiled and drawn in 1956, this is a later edition, updated and improved just twenty years after the park was founded, by the Survey of Kenya.
 It is based on aerial photogrammetric mapping of the area.

 The map, printed in color, features the entirety of the park’s boundaries, including where it abuts the aerodome and roads leading back to nearby Nairobi.
 The land outside the boundaries is left blank, allowing the park to be highlighted with its plains, forests, valleys, ridges, and rivers.
 Ranger stations are prominent landmarks.

 All the labels are in English, with a legend in the upper right corner cataloguing an extensive list of animals in the park.
 These are split into carnivores, herbivores, rodents, and “various,” a group that includes aardvarks and baboons.
 The reptiles have their own list, split between snakes and others including crocodiles and tortoises.
 To its right of these tables is a simple but elegant compass rose.

 In the lower left is another legend with symbology for roads, rivers, forests, signage, and contours.
 The bottom of the map features a scale communicated via a representative fraction, a scale bar, and a scale statement.